Infineon/optiga-trust-m-overview/docs/OPTIGA™ Trust M Solution Reference Manual.md

 ### Use Case: Read General Purpose Data - data object

-The local\_host\_application intends to read the content of a data object maintained by the OPTIGA™.
+The local\_host\_application intends to read the content of a data object maintained by the OPTIGA™ Trust M.

 This sequence diagram is provided to show the functions involved in reading a data object.
 The function is performed atomic (no other